Score Operator Newton transport: Learning a zero of the score-residual operator

-In variational inference or direct sampling methods, one seeks transport maps that minimize a divergence or distance functional on a space of probability measures, over a parametric space $\mathcal{U}$.
+In many variational methods for sampling and Bayesian inference, one seeks transport maps that minimize a divergence or distance functional on a space of probability measures, over a parametric class of maps $\mathcal{U}$.
 As an example, one could define a score-based distance metric, and seek a $T$ such that

-The space $\mathcal{U}$ is parameterized and an empirical minimization problem for its parameters is solved using a method that is appropriate for the distance functional, e.g., using score-matching \citep{hyvarinen2005estimation} or convex optimization \citep{ricardo}.
+Candidate maps $U \in \mathcal{U}$ are parameterized and an empirical minimization problem for the parameters is solved using a method that is appropriate for the distance functional.
+Common classes of parametric maps include normalizing flows \citep{papamakarios2021normalizing}, the flows of neural ODEs \citep{chen2018neural}, and gradients of input-convex neural networks \citep{huang2020convex}.
 An alternative class of approaches produces \emph{implicit} representations of transport maps through paths taken by sample trajectories of a deterministic or stochastic dynamics.
-These dynamics are derived such that their mean field limits or Fokker-Planck equations correspond to gradient flows that minimize the distance functional on the space of probability measures.
+Beginning with the classical work of \citet{jko}, these dynamics are derived such that their mean field limits are gradient flows of the distance functional on the space of probability measures, for appropriate choices of objective and geometry \citep{chewi2020svgd,duncan2019geometry,han2017stein}.
 Methods that fall into this class include SVGD and Langevin dynamics.
 (See \citet{wibisono2018sampling} for an overview of the connection between sampling methods and optimization of distance functionals on probability spaces.)

+Variational autoencoders \citep{kingma2019introduction} or GANs \citep{goodfellow2020generative} also transport a low-dimensional source measure to a target, learning parameterized decoders or generators by minimizing a variety of objectives.
+These methods have no obvious dynamical interpretation; their stable training and obtaining theoretical guarantees are challenging.

-The KAM--Newton method develops a completely different idea for sampling.
-We exploit scores but do not make use of parametric spaces to define transport maps.
-Rather than minimizing a distance functional, we derive a generalized Newton method on Banach spaces to construct a zero of the operator $\mathcal{R}(T)$.
-This approach explicitly specifies the transport map as a composition of functions that is achieved in an iterative manner.
-KAM--Newton iterations describe a discrete-time dynamical system on certain Banach spaces of functions on $\mathbb{R}^d$ and, correspondingly, discrete-time dynamics---as opposed to a continuous flow---on probability measures. \begin{remark} Instead of a Newton method, one can also define a fixed-point iteration on an operator defined using the score-residual operator; we explore such an iteration in Appendix \ref{appx:fixedPoint}. \end{remark}
+The SCONE method exploits scores but does not make use of parametric spaces to define transport maps.
+Rather than minimizing a distance functional, we derive a generalized Newton--Raphson method on Banach spaces to construct a zero of the operator $\mathcal{R}(T)$.
+This approach specifies the transport map as a composition of functions that is achieved in the limit of a discrete-time dynamical system---as opposed to a continuous-time flow---on function spaces.
+Our SCONE transport defines, correspondingly, a discrete-time dynamical system on the space of probability densities, with the target being a fixed point.